Chief-Beast/Elk-Stack/Elk Readme.md

 The machines on the internal network are not exposed to the public Internet.

 Only the jump box machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses: 47.28.3.124
+Access to this machine is only allowed from the following IP addresses:

+- 47.28.3.124

 Machines within the network can only be accessed by each other.
 The Web Server 1 and Web Server 2 send traffic to the ELK server.

-- Web 1: 20.24.212.150
-- Web 2: 20.24.212.150
+- The Jump Box has access to the ELK VM and the IP address of 10.0.0.4

 A summary of the access policies in place can be found in the table below.